 I have also heard accounts of narrow-necked pottery shooting out of the water like a rocket when it’s quenched.

 This seems like an unnecessary risk to me.
 And I’m happy with the way my raku looks without quenching.
 I am going to stick to letting it cool in a reduction chamber.

 How to Raku Fire – The Verdict

 On the whole, I’m really happy with the way my DIY raku kiln is working.
 I’ve produced some pieces with glazes that I love.
-It seems like a simple, economic, exciting way of firing your pottery.
+It seems like a simple, economical, exciting way of firing your pottery.

 A Summary of the Adjustments I Made Learning How to Raku Fire

 You may find that you have to make adjustments too.
-This is a summary some of the things I did to help the kiln reach temperature.
+This is a summary of some of the things I did to help the kiln reach temperature.

-- Position the propane burner at about a 45 degree angle as it goes into the kiln.
+- Position the propane burner at about a 45-degree angle as it goes into the kiln.